tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-making-squishit-work-with-amazon.md

 }
 ```

 The only things we'll need to implement this method are an initialized S3 client, a bucket and the key builder we implemented in the last section.
 By default, we won't want to upload our content if it already exists on the CDN, so we will need to check for existence before uploading the content.
-This can be done by querying for object metadata using the desired key – if the file doesn't exist we will get a “not found” status on the exception thrown by the s3 client.
+This can be done by querying for object metadata using the desired key – if the file doesn't exist we will get a "not found" status on the exception thrown by the s3 client.
 So the most important test will look like this:

 ```csharp
 [Test]